TheEnigmaThatIsMe/Simple_C_Shell/README.md

 also know as Llanfairpwllgwyngyll

 This Shell only responds to poking and prodding with the standard input commands.
-These exotic commands come in such flavors as pwd, cd, ls, exit, and grep.
+These exotic commands come in such flavors as pwd, cd, ls, exit, grep, and cat.
 Please be aware that the Shell is not at its final form.
 This means it cannot perform the very powerful spirit bomb pipe command.
 Treat the Shell with the utmost respect and it shell treat you like what ever it damn well pleases (seriously, I can't contain this son of a b*tch).